 In recent years much has been done to encourage and facilitate actions that improve community resilience to disasters.
 Disasters can originate from a wide range of sources, such as natural hazards (floods, fires, earthquakes or hurricanes), anthropogenic hazards (cyber, nuclear or other forms of terrorism), disease outbreaks, political unrests and more.
 The ability for a community to be resilient is dependent on how well it understands its risks along with the knowledge about the exposure and vulnerability of structures, infrastructures, population and physical environments that define the community.
 While GIS professionals and others have long worked to develop resources, there remain many challenges that must be overcome to fully realize the potential GIS offers for improving community resilience.

 URISA formed the Community Resilience Committee that strives to leverage and expand on the work of geospatial stakeholder groups to address several questions: What impediments to data collection and dissemination exist?
 What best practices could be implemented that address these issues?
 What mechanisms exist or can be developed to increase awareness and collaboration between resilience researchers and GIS practitioners?
 What partnerships can be enabled to improve community resilience?

-The Taskforce has developed multiple products that engage and inform URISA members and other stakeholders in matters related to the role of GIS and community resiliency.
-For example, we developed a Story Map that provides access to the work of the Taskforce.
-We also conducted a survey to gather information related to the questions that the Taskforce is exploring.
+The Committee has developed multiple products that engage and inform URISA members and other stakeholders in matters related to the role of GIS and community resiliency.
+For example, we developed a Story Map that provides access to the work of the Committee.
+We also conducted a survey to gather information related to the questions that the Committee is exploring.
 The results of the survey were featured in The GIS Professional.
-We are continuing to develop products that support our mission and will be offering presentations at several conference venues and featured a number of presentations at GIS-Pro 2020.
+We are continuing to develop products that support our mission.
+We will continue to offer presentations at several conference venues and featured a number of presentations at GIS-Pro 2020.